What is Cannabidiol? A Complete Guide to CBD

 Currently, the biopharmaceutical company Kannalife Science has exclusive rights to the U.S. patent and hopes to develop therapies to both prevent and help patients recover after brain damage.

 While investigations are still underway, preclinical evidence suggests that pretreatment with CBD may reduce the damage caused by traumatic brain injury.
 Additional evidence suggests that CBD treatment post-stroke may improve recovery after the event.

 In all of the studies mentioned above, CBD was found to be generally well tolerated.
 Cannabis itself is non-toxic and there has yet to be a single reported death from cannabis overdose, even the psychoactive varieties.

-Still, CBD may come with some minor side effects.
+Still, if you want to learn how CBD works, you'll want to know the potential for minor side effects.
 Some of the side effects reported with high doses of CBD (in the form of the pharmaceutical Epidiolex tested in patients with epilepsy) include:

 - Lack of appetite

 - Raised body temperature